amangup/coding-bootcamp/lecture10/webapp.md

 Let's spruce up our web app a bit.
 First, let's display an image on the home page.

-To do that, we need to understand how does a web server serve static file.
+To do that, we need to understand how does a web server serve static files.
-- The browser makes a GET request for a static file like any other GET request
+- The browser makes a `GET` request for a static file like any other `GET` request.
 - The web server should understand that this request is for a file, and it has to send back that file in response.
 - Flask supports this behaviour.
-    - Though the Flask supports this, it is very rudimentary.
-This is because production websites use CDNs (Content Delivery Network) to store and serve static files.
-Doing that is out of the scope of this bootcamp.
+    - Though Flask supports this, it is not used in production servers.
+Production websites use CDNs (Content Delivery Network) to store and serve static files.
+Doing that is out of the scope of this lecture.

 #### Showing images